 - Press firmly on the PTT button and mentally count to ‘one’ before commencing to speak, to guarantee messages are fully transmitted.

 Proper maintenance and storage can reduce the chances of damage to two way radios, making them last as long as possible.
 Daily maintenance of the handset as well as good battery practices can also indirectly help with sound quality.

-With these tips for two-way radio maintenance, your communication will continue seamlessly for the estimated five to seven years that your radios are expected to last.
+With these tips for two-way radio maintenance, your communication will continue seamlessly for the estimated four to seven years that your radios are expected to last.